cisnes/PINECOIN/doc/README.md

-BitCorn Core
+PineCoin Core
 =============

 Setup
 ---------------------
-BitCorn Core is the original BitCorn client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of BitCorn transactions.
+PineCoin Core is the original PineCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of PineCoin transactions.

-To download BitCorn Core, visit [bitg.org](https://bitg.org/).
+To download PineCoin Core, visit [bitg.org](https://bitg.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run BitCorn Core on your native platform.
+The following are some helpful notes on how to run PineCoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcorn-qt` (GUI) or
+- `bin/pinecoin-qt` (GUI) or
-- `bin/bitcornd` (headless)
+- `bin/pinecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcorn-qt.exe.
+Unpack the files into a directory, and then run pinecoin-qt.exe.

 ### macOS

-Drag BitCorn Core to your applications folder, and then run BitCorn Core.
+Drag PineCoin Core to your applications folder, and then run PineCoin Core.

 ### Need Help?